City of Bismarck Poised To Enter The Cremation Business.

 Adjacent uses include a golf course to the west, single-family and multi-family residential to the north across East Century Avenue, industrial and rural residential to the east, and undeveloped A – Agriculturally zoned land to the south.

-Okay, so that was that adjacent-use statement came from the September 8 request which went on to be presented at the September 28th Board of City Commissioners meeting.
+Okay, so that was that adjacent-use statement came from the September 8 request which went on to be presented at a Fall Board of City Commissioners meeting.

 KFYR-TV is reporting that the Bismarck Planning and Zoning Commission approved a special use permit for a crematorium that will be completed within two years.